glorphindale/langohr.docs/articles/exchanges.md

 To publish a message to an AMQP exchange, use `langohr.basic/publish`:

-TBD
+{% gist 2577b9c08ff5657dfff6 %}

+The function accepts a channel, an exchange, a routing key (can be an empty string but *not nil*), a body and a number of message and delivery metadata options.

-The function accepts either byte arrays or strings.
+The body can be either a byte array or a string.
 The message payload is completely opaque to the library and is not modified in any way.

 ### Data serialization